From Deuteronomy 8:16

 I want you to pay attention to a small but very important word: ‘SO’.
 In the above passage, Moses says that the great trials the children of Israel experienced were SO that, or in order for good to come to them.
 That was God’s ultimate intention and it is always the same with us.
 You can look at it this way, the trials were a bridge, vehicle, path or way to the good he had for them.
 They directly contributed towards Israel receiving God’s promised blessing.

 Challenges that God allows do not simply exist in our journey, they actually make good things happen.
 How exactly does that come about?
 I have the perfect illustration and it happens to come from one of my favorite stories of the Bible, the story of Joseph.

 Most of us are well acquainted with Joseph’s story.
-We know that the seventeen-year-old boy was sold as a slave to Egypt.
-He worked for an Egyptian named Potiphar who made him chief of the servants.
+We know of the seventeen-year-old boy who was sold as a slave into Egypt.
+He worked for a a nobleman named Potiphar who eventually made him chief of the servants.
 This part of the story is where we see how hardships are actually necessary in our journey to fulfill God’s purpose and be blessed.

 Lets go back a bit.
 We all know that Joseph was faithful to God and this is what got him sold to Egypt in the first place.
 Once in Egypt he remained faithful even when he could easily have taken advantage of his master’s absence.
 He was falsely accused and they threw him in the dungeon (Genesis 39:20).

 This is what I believe it would have been like, a short excerpt from a book I wrote (Joseph Of Egypt):

 After the prison keeper received Joseph, he closed the doors to the dungeon and took the new prisoner through steep steps downward.
 Joseph looked at his new surroundings.
 With the light from the keeper’s lamp he could vaguely see a large room with several chambers—most occupied by one or two men.